People and their family members often have specific wishes and needs related to death and dying.

 However, even without written documents, a conversation between the patient, family, and health care practitioners about the best course of care gives substantial guidance for care decisions later, when the patient is unable to make such decisions, and is much better than not discussing the issues at all.

 Although very few people actually take any steps toward causing their own death, many dying people at least consider suicide—even more so as the public debate about doctor-assisted suicide grows.
 Discussing suicide with a doctor may help sort out the issues and often correct certain problems that prompted consideration of suicide.
 The doctor can increase efforts to control pain, depression, and other troubling symptoms.
 Other members of the care team, such as clergy members, can assure the person and family that they are cherished and help them find meaning.
 Nevertheless, some people opt for suicide to relieve an intolerable situation or to retain control of when and how they wish to die.
 Most people find that they have enough control by refusing treatments that might prolong life, including feeding tubes and ventilators.
-Making decisions to forgo life-sustaining treatment, forgo food and fluids when near death, or taking many drugs or large doses of drugs to relieve symptoms does not usually lead to death and is not considered suicide.
+Making decisions to forgo life-sustaining treatment, forgo food and fluids when near death, or taking many drugs or large doses of drugs to relieve symptoms does not usually lead to death and is not considered suicide (see also Death with Dignity National Center: Voluntary Stopping of Eating and Drinking [VSED]).

 Physician aid in dying, sometimes referred to as assisted suicide, refers to the assistance given by doctors to people who wish to end their lives.
 It is very controversial because it reverses the usual goals of the doctor and the patient, which is to preserve life.
-Physician aid in dying is illegal in all states except under specific conditions in California, Colorado, the District of Columbia, Hawaii, Maine, Montana, New Jersey, Oregon, Vermont, and Washington.
+Physician aid in dying is illegal in all states except under specific conditions in California, Colorado, the District of Columbia, Hawaii, Maine, Montana, New Jersey, New Mexico, Oregon, Vermont, and Washington.
 In the rest of the United States, doctors can provide treatment intended to minimize physical and emotional suffering, but they cannot intentionally hasten death.